zhengjason0814/bread/README.md

 ---

-## Architecture
+## 🏗️ Architecture

 Three independently deployable services.
 The browser only ever calls the Node API; the API brokers everything else.

 ![Bread system architecture](docs/architecture.png)

-**The key design decision:** the ML service is a stateless calculator.
-It never touches the database and never handles currency — Node loads the data, converts it, and sends plain numbers.
-That boundary is why the ML service has no migrations, no auth, and no model-staleness problem, and why the app stays fully usable when it's down.
+**A key design**The ML service is stateless, purely acting as a calculator for the apps given features whenever called.
+Bread stays working even if the ML-service has an issue.

 **Two flows bypass the API on the way out.** Google Identity and Plaid Link run in the browser and hand back short-lived tokens.
 Google's is a signed JWT the backend verifies against Google's public keys; Plaid's is a `public_token` that only becomes usable after a server-side exchange.
 In both cases the credential that actually matters never reaches the browser.

 ---

-## Running the project
+## ▶️ Running the project

 ### Prerequisites